icefields/dotfiles/README.md

 Some of the widges from `awesome-wm-widgets` (https://github.com/streetturtle/awesome-wm-widgets) are used in the config.<br>
 Requires Collision (https://github.com/Elv13/collision) for extended functionalities and shortcuts.<br>
 Collision and awesome-wm-widgets to be cloned in the root awesome directory (`~/.config/awesome`)<br>
 The directory `$HOME/apps` will be scanned for AppImages, which will be added to the menu.
-Keep your executable apps there, or edit the location in rc.lua.<br>
+Keep your ***Standalone Applications and AppImages*** there, or edit the location in rc.lua.<br>
 i3lock is used as the screensaver, `rc.lua` contains a shortcut to lock the screen that references to `lockscreen.sh` in the same directory.<br>
 For new Arch installation install Blueman (double check the [Arch Wiki](https://wiki.archlinux.org/title/bluetooth) in case this info is outdated)<br>
 Optionally, install and add `lxsession` (policy kit, polKit) to  the the autorun file.<br>